josh-thurston/easyBEATS/README.md

 # Configure Beats Data Shippers

-After creating the various data shippers (Auditbeat, Filebeat, Heartbeat, Metricbeat), the script places them in $HOME/beats.
+After creating the various data shippers (Auditbeat, Filebeat, Heartbeat, Metricbeat).
 Locate the shipper(s) you want to use and configure them as needed for your environment.

 Example: Filebeat